 Traditional Irish Lamb Stew Recipe

-How to make traditional Irish Lamb Stew that is simple but packed with flavour that your family will love and enjoy.
+This how to make traditional Irish Lamb Stew recipe is simple but packed with flavour that your family will love and enjoy.

 This Traditional Irish Lambs Stew recipe is a great meal that is loved all across Ireland because it is simple, uses ingredients that is in season and you always feel good after eating a piping hot bowl.